Tyrrrz/Tyrrrz.me/src/data/blog-posts/wndproc-in-wpf/Post.md

 }
 ```

-This will use the application's main window as the host, as it's typically the window that stays open for as long as the application is running.
+In the example above we use the application's main window as the host, as it typically stays open for as long as the application is running.
 You can specify a different window as a parameter to `FromVisual(…)` method, but then make sure to call `source.RemoveHook(…)` and `source.Dispose()` after you're done.

-The above approach suffers from not being MVVM-compliant -- the WndProc code, which will most likely be defined in the model layer, is actually tied to a window.
-As a result, it can introduce a circular dependency between view and model, where one will wait on the other to initialize.
+The above approach suffers from not being MVVM-friendly -- the `WndProc` method, which will most likely be defined in the model layer, is actually coupled to a window.
+As a result, it can introduce a circular dependency between the view and the model, where one will wait on the other to initialize.

-## MVVM-compliant way
+## MVVM way

-You can decouple message processing from the view layer by creating a specialized invisible "sponge" window which will be used in the model layer to consume and process messages.
+As an alternative, we can decouple message processing from the view layer by creating a specialized invisible "sponge" window.

 Conveniently, `System.Windows.Forms.NativeWindow` fits exactly this purpose -- it's a low level window class that does nothing else but listen to system messages.

-### Implementing a message sponge

-To define a low-level sponge window you can extend the `NativeWindow` class.
-You need to reference `System.Windows.Forms` to use it.
+We can use it be adding a reference to `System.Windows.Forms`.

+Here is how I defined my sponge window:

 ```csharp
 public sealed class SpongeWindow : NativeWindow